ethereum/meteor-dapp-wallet/README.md

 ## Deployment

-To create a build version of your app install:
+To create a build version of your app run:

     // install meteor-build-client
     $ npm install -g meteor-build-client

-    // install gulp
+    // bundle dapp
-    $ npm install -g gulp

-To generate the `asar.app` files electron needs run:

-    $ cd mist
+    $ cd meteor-dapp-wallet/app
-    $ gulp mist

-    // Or to generate the wallet
-    $ gulp wallet
+    $ meteor-build-client ../build --path "/"

-This will generate the `asar.app` inside the `dist_mist` and `dist_wallet` folder.
+This will generate the files in the `../build` folder.
+Double click the index.html to start the app.
+To make routing work properly you need to build it using:

+    $ meteor-build-client ../build

+And start a local server which points with its document root into the `../build` folder, so that you can open the app using `http://localhost:80/`